damray/panelk/README.md

 ```
 ---

-To change using vi enter the following command:
+To change the address using vi enter the following command:
 ```
 :%s/192.168.45.101/YOURIP/g
 ```